OpenFn/Miracle-Feet/sms_docs/index.md

 2 jobs have been implemented to automatically schedule SMS alerts in Infobip and to fetch manually updated forms from CommCare.

 Flow 1.
 Schedule/reschedule/cancel SMS-s in Infobip based on incoming CommCare form submissions (see [data flow diagram](https://lucid.app/lucidchart/invitations/accept/147f73b6-b863-45da-afe9-7ca220381676))
-1. scheduleSMS.js analyses the incoming form submission from CommCare and connects to the Infobip API to schedule/reschedule/cancel relevant SMS alerts.
+1. `scheduleSMS.js` analyses the incoming form submission from CommCare and connects to the Infobip API to schedule/reschedule/cancel relevant SMS alerts.

 Flow 2.
 Periodically bulk fetch cleaned CommCare form submissions and send them to OpenFn inbox to run Flow 1 on.
-`getForms.js` connects to the CommCare API to fetch submissions from CAST, analyses them to determine whether they were cleaned (determined by whether there is a difference in YYYY-MM-DD-mm between `receieved_date` and `server_modified_date`)
+`getForms.js` connects to the CommCare API to fetch submissions from CAST, analyses them to determine whether they were cleaned (determined by whether there is a difference in YYYY-MM-DD-mm between `received_date` and `server_modified_date`)

 # (4) Automation triggers